 The ongoing Covid-19 pandemic put a spanner in the works last year, but Amazon Prime Day 2021 is likely to return at a more usual time this time round.
 Historically, Prime Day is a July event, but last year it was held in October instead.

 The only way to maximise your savings during the Prime Day sale is to become a Prime member.
-Click on the link below to sign up now and you'll get a 30-day free trial, plus access to a lot of other Amazon services, including Prime Video, Prime Reading and Prime Gaming (previously called Twitch)
+Click on the link below to sign up in the lead up to Prime Day 2021 and you'll get a 30-day free trial, plus access to a lot of other Amazon services, including Prime Video, Prime Reading and Prime Gaming (previously called Twitch)

 Sign up for Amazon Prime now

 A recent report even suggests it could be held in June this year.
 While that's still not quite the usual schedule, it does indicate things are slowly returning to a pre-Covid normal and Amazon Prime Day could return to its winter timetable.

 According to the report, Amazon has asked its sellers (at least in the US) to submit product and discount information that they'd like to feature on the online marketplace, with a deadline of April/May 2021.
 That's a clear indication that the e-commerce giant is gearing up for its next big sale.

 Prime Day sales are the perfect opportunity to save a packet on a whole variety of goodies – from clothing and footwear, to pantry essentials and tech.
 It's a great source for picking up laptops, cameras, smart home devices and so much more on the cheap.
 However, to shop during Prime Day, you'll need to be a Prime member.

 The 2020 Prime Day sale was Amazon's third shopping event in Australia, having only arrived Down Under in 2018, three years after the sale kicked off in the US.
 In that short time, the retail giant has garnered a huge Prime following locally, and its Prime Day sale only keeps getting bigger.

 What is Amazon Prime Day?